-I’ve even written on the work-life balance of engineers.
-This will help you better find the perfect job based on your personality.
+I’ve even penned down thoughts on the work-life balance of engineers.
+This could help you zero in on the perfect job that aligns with your personality.

 Why do you think engineers leave their jobs?
 In the future, do you think there will be new reasons why engineers will leave their jobs?

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.